codenart/codenart.github.io/_posts/4-javascript/2018-03-05-javascript-1-getting-started.md

 `()` to console window of the web browser.
 To open console window, you can press `F12` or right click on the webpage and choose `Inspect..` then choose console tab.

-So, let's see have a closer look at our very first statement.
+So, let's have a closer look at our very first statement.
 It looks quite clear and understandable, right?
 We're telling the `console` window to `log` the number `2018`.
 So, there're 3 small things left for us to care about their
 meanings:

 - The first one is a semi-colon `;` at the end of the statement.
 I guess you've